 The Residents Council for University Apartments serves undergraduate and graduate residents of Cherry Lane, University Village, and Spartan Village.
 It has an executive board composed of a president, vice-president, secretary and treasurer.
-Meetings are held monthly in 1434B Spartan Village for elected village representatives.
+Meetings are held monthly in 1434B Spartan Village for executive officers and elected village representatives.
 Town meetings are held each semester and serve as a forum for all residents to make suggestions, voice concerns, and become informed.
-The Council sponsors many activities and serves as an advocate for residents with community agencies.
-The council aims to make University Apartments a better place to live.
+The Council sponsors many activities and serves as an advocate for residents with community agencies and University offices.
+The Council works to make University Apartments a better place to live.
 For information call the University Apartments Residence Life Office, 353-9499.